 To support more customization without layers you'd use some mixture of plugin design patterns, object-oriented development, and inversion-of-control containers (or IOC).
 Let's look and the strengths and weaknesses of those patterns.

 But it takes a lot of work to design, build and maintain a great plugin framework.
-It's like a mini-application framework by itself with install, upgrade, compatibility constraints, uninstall, etc. Plugin-frameworks are so successful it's worth the effort for some application areas where there's a lot of custom requirements (e.g. content management and e-commerce).
+It's like a mini-application framework by itself with install, upgrade, compatibility constraints, ordering, uninstall, etc. Plugin-frameworks are so successful it's worth the effort for some application areas where there's a lot of custom requirements (e.g. content management and e-commerce).
 Still it is very common to run into the limits of what you can customize in a plugin, or have version problems upgrading.
 It takes a lot of planning and coding on both sides to make it work when situations get complicated.

 Inversion of control

 In the Java world, the most common and powerful factory pattern is IOC - inversion of control - as implemented by Guice and Spring.
 This pattern makes it easy to configure the instance class used for any given named reference.
 Through the configuration (either annotations, properties, XML files or markup) the IOC container builds a graph of component instances, wiring everything up.